Flying Hacks: 10 Secrets to Stress-Free Air Travel (From a Pro!)

 Most airlines now charge at least $25 to check a bag, and that’s only one way.
 So you’re talking a minimum of $50 just to get your bags to your destination!
 That same $50 could easily pay for a fun meal or adventure during your trip.

-Or, you know, a blowout.
+Or, you know, getting a blowout in Paris.

 6. Check Your Plane’s Seat Maps Ahead of Time

 When you’re booking your flights, do your homework on the seating options.
-I use Seat Guru to check out the configuration of the flight I”m booking on.
+I use Seat Guru to check out the configuration of the flight I’m booking on.
 You can see seat-by-seat ratings of the best place to sit on any given airline and flight.

-I also use the Expert Flyer app to check open seat availability on flights, especially on the day of departure.
+Another airplane hack is to use the Expert Flyer app to check open seat availability on flights, especially on the day of departure.
 You’ll be able to see whether or not another seat is open that an agent can move you to.

 This goes for different classes of service, too!
 You can see if there are any business or first-class seats open that you might be able to upgrade to.
 Score!

 7. Score the Best Seat on the Plane